justjake/quickjs-emscripten/doc/quickjs-emscripten/classes/QuickJSAsyncContext.md

 #### Remarks

-You may need to call [[executePendingJobs]] to ensure that the promise is resolved.
+You may need to call [runtime](QuickJSAsyncContext.md#runtime).[QuickJSRuntime#executePendingJobs](QuickJSRuntime.md#executependingjobs) to ensure that the promise is resolved.

 #### Source

-quickjs-emscripten-core/dist/index.d.ts:922
+quickjs-emscripten-core/dist/index.d.ts:923

 ***